 - GS, 87

-Why has he not considered this: his vanity is misplaced.
+Why has man, who spends a life thinking, feeling, and living as if there was some great task or adventure asked of him, considered this: his vanity is misplaced.
 That “they”, the empty faces he desires to love, cherish and sing hymns of his glory, won’t last the fierce winds of time longer than he?
 Why does he preoccupy himself with the wonders of what “they” say?
 What “they” think.
 What “they” believe.
 Constructing in “their” preferences the image who he himself should be.

 Viciously, and with great force, the turnstile of time will rewind - and he will come to this moment again - so then, what need is there to build a greatness which outlasts himself?

 What utility could man produce from his vanity, that will be individual in origin, untainted from alignment of what “they” say?
 A masterpiece of his own.

 Should the ends of his vanity even be pursued?
 After all, what if his spirit is that of the little man in the workshop.
 Whereas, his character is the mask he chooses to wear, and it’s ambitions speak more of what “they” want, what “they” crave, what “they” deem glorious.
 A costume on stage, of extreme temperament, created by an audience yearning,